Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 ```

 **Note**: This block does not participate in HLS code generation and should
-not be part of the HLS subsystem in a design.
+not be part of an HLS subsystem (a subsystem that comprises of other HLS blocks).

 **Note**: Use this block to connect with AI Engine blocks using the [AIE to HLS](../../UTIL/AIE_to_HLS/README.md) or [HLS to AIE](../../UTIL/HLS_to_AIE/README.md) blocks and co-simulate a design with both AI
 Engines and PL components.